probinso/color-pollution/src/project/README.md

 ```
 $ lamp --help
 ```
 The `topograph` subcommand produces a topographical leveling of an input image.
 This is used to standardize yield accross multiple input's with lossy compression filetypes.
-This intermediate step always yields a png (because it's lossless) that is cached in a database, to prevent repeat work.
+This intermediate step always yields a png (because it's lossless) that is cached in a database to prevent repeat work.

 The `cluster` subcommand identifies lamps by using **dbscan** in each color channel (red-green-blue) over high intensity values.
-The area of each cluster represents the measured output of a lamp in each channel. **Lamps** are grouped clusters from each channel who share the most overlapping area.
-The **location** of a lamp is the **medoid** of it's smallest cluster.
-This command yields a *splat image* to help visualize lamps, and prints **location** and **approximate spectral simplex** of lamps.
+The area of each cluster represents the measured output of a lamp in each channel. **Lamps** are grouped clusters from each channel that share the most overlapping area.
+The **relative position** of a lamp is the **medoid** of it's smallest cluster.
+This command yields a *splat image* to help visualize lamps, and prints **relative position** and **feature vector** of lamps.
 ```
 $ lamp topograph ./input_image.jpg . --step 10              # produces output.png
 $ lamp cluster   ./output.png      . --size 20 --radius 30  # replaces output.png